 An appraisal may also be required when refinancing your mortgage loan.
 For example, some loan products, like FHA streamline refinance loan, may not require an appraisal.

 Home appraisal process: How do home appraisals work?

-If you are buying a home, afteryour offer is accepted, your lender will order a home appraisal report.
-The appraiser will visit the home and make assessments by walking around the property and going inside, to take measurements as well as and interior and exterior pictures.
+If you are buying a home, after your offer is accepted, your lender will order a home appraisal report.
+The appraiser will visit the home and make assessments by walking around the property and going inside to take measurements as well as interior and exterior pictures.

 In some cases, depending on the program and other criteria, you might qualify for a waiver (allowing you to opt-out of the appraisal process) or a drive-by appraisal, which consists of an appraiser simply performing an external examination of the property.
 These services may be offered as a convenience but would often be reliant upon the type of loan you’re seeking.

 For instance, if you’re applying for a jumbo loan, a heftier obligation solely backed by the lender, it’s more likely a full appraisal would be required to ensure the value of the property.

 If you’re seeking a conventional loan from a government-sponsored enterprise, like Fannie Mae or Freddie Mac, it’ll then depend on the agency’s due diligence.
 This will include a review of your application, a value estimation based on market research, and an assessment of risk, further factoring in your overall objective.

 For example, if you were looking to do a cash-out refinance and you had less than 50% equity in the property, the agency would be more inclined to consider it a high-risk scenario and choose to perform a more detailed appraisal.
 The reason being is that they’ll want to ensure that the property (which would serve as collateral) would enable them to the recoup the loaned amount if you were to default on your payments.
 The same goes for if you’re a first-time homebuyer.
 Depending on your equity position, there’s a chance this option could become available to you.